rings header text

 Similarly, most interpersonal conflicts are really just what happens when one person's old baggage conflicts or clashes with another person's old baggage.
 Those conflicts can also be avoided by learning to substitute some new behavior in place of the ego's old reaction.

 Sometimes we find ourselves confronted by a vague inner need to change the course of our life, and we begin to clean out our closets, or perhaps even remodel our house, when in fact what needs to be cleaned out and remodeled is the ego's old collection of rubbish.
 And, just as we tend to cling to our old accumulated things around the house, so too do we tend to cling to our heavy burden of mental baggage.
-The old junk is just weighting us down, we're drowning, and yet we refuse to let go of that heavy pile of junk which is the cause of the problem!
+The old junk is just weighting us down, we're drowning, and even as we drown we refuse to let go of that heavy pile of junk which is the cause of the problem!

 A pivotal point in life, an opportunity for transformation, a moment of awakening, arises when one finally begins to see that the disruptive reactions of the ego, creating new dramas based on old rubbish, is choking off the flow of Divine Presence which one truly needs for happiness and success.
 At that point, one can begin to release the old unhealthy habitual mental reactions, and replace those old reactions with new reactions which help to open the heart to the wondrous flow of Divine Presence in the present moment.